master-hax/aosp-system-core/init/README.md

 > Sets the IO priority and IO priority class for this service via the SYS_ioprio_set syscall.
   _class_ must be one of "rt", "be", or "idle". _priority_ must be an integer in the range 0 - 7.

-`keycodes <keycode> [ <keycode>\* ]`
+`keycodes <keycode> [ <keycode>\* [ -<timeoutms> ] ]`
 > Sets the keycodes that will trigger this service.
-If all of the keys corresponding to the passed keycodes are pressed at once, the service will start.
+ If all of the keys corresponding to the passed keycodes are pressed at once, and the optional timeoutms duration has expired, the service will start.
  This is typically used to start the bugreport service.

 `memcg.limit_in_bytes <value>`
 > Sets the child's memory.limit_in_bytes to the specified value (only if memcg is mounted),